Therapeutics Decision Making Exam

 Where else can I take the Therapeutics Decision Making (TDM) exam?

-TDM is a national exam offered through the Medical Council of Canada.
-In addition to Alberta, you can take this exam in British Columbia, Saskatchewan, Manitoba and the Maritimes.
+TDM is a national exam offered through the Medical Council of Canada and is available in 9 jurisdictions.
 For more information, visit MCC NAC PRA.

 Questions or feedback?
 We'd love to hear from you.